janverschelde/PHCpack/src/Python/PHCpy/README.md

 Ctypes allows to import dynamically linked libraries into a Python session.

-For the Python scripts to work, the file libPHCpack, for the proper platform (extension .so, .dylib, or .dll) must be present.
+For the Python scripts to work, the file libPHCpack, for the proper platform (extension .so, .dylib, or .dll) must be present in the phcpy folder.

 | file name              | description                                   |
 |------------------------|-----------------------------------------------|